HKU-BAL/ONT-TB-NF/README.md

 Make sure you are in the `ont_tb` environment with the command of `conda activate ont_tb`.

-For Amplicon sequencing data, the pipeline needs to provide the amplicon bed regions from `--amplicon_bed` option.
+For Amplicon sequencing data, the pipeline needs to be provided with the amplicon bed regions from `--amplicon_bed` option.

 ```
 TB_NF_DIR={ONT-TB-NF PATH}